drawpile/listserver/doc/api.md

 The `host`, `port` and `id` fields form a unique key.

-The username list may be empty.
-Password protected sessions will not typically list users.
+The username list is always empty, it's vestigial.

 The following query parameters can be used: